Quotients of the holomorphic 2-ball and the turnover: Generic representations

-We consider separately the case where $I_2$ is regular elliptic and the case where $I_2$ special elliptic (the latter is broken into the rotation about a point in $\HH_\CC^2$ and rotation about a complex geodesic in $\HH_\CC^2$ subcases).
+We consider first the case where $I_2$ is regular elliptic and later the case where $I_2$ special elliptic, which is separated into two subcases: $I_2$ is rotation about a point in $\HH_\CC^2$ or $I_2$ is rotation about a complex geodesic in $\HH_\CC^2$.